balwindersinghaliwal78-ui/induction-programme/README.md

   ## ✔ **Conclusion**

  Day 5 was very informative and college etiquette.All three session helped us prepare better for the upcoming semester.

+ # ✨ Induction Programme Report - Day 6 ( 6 August 2025 )
+## ⏲ 09:30 Am - 11:30 Am | ID Card Creation
+The day started with the **ID Card Creation** for students,managed smoothly by the college team.

+## ⏲ 11:30 Am - 12:30 PM | ☕ Refreshment Break
+Student were given a one-hours break after the ID process.

+## ⏲ 12:30 Pm - 02:00 Pm | 🎙 Motivational session by Sardar Gurcharan Singh
+**Sardar Gurcharan Singh**,GNDEC alumnus and **trustee member of the Nankana Sahib commitee** ,shared his inspiring life journey and motivated students with his valuable experiences.

+## ⏲ 02:00 Pm - 03:30 Pm | Lecture by Dr.Lakhvir Singh khanna
+**Dr. Lakhvir Singh Khanna**,a respected member of the **Center for Multi-Faceted Learning (CML)**,delivered an insightful lecture on the importance of **discipline**, **self-growth**,and **leadership** in student life.

+## ✔ Conclusion
+Day 6 of the induction programme offered a thoughtful blend of **administrative setup** and **motivational insight**,helping student feel inspired and well-oriented within the GNDEC eniviorment.

+# Induction Programme Report - Day 7 ( 7 August 2025 )

+## ⏲ 09:30 Am - 10:30 Am | 👨‍⚕️ Lecture by Dr.Amit Kamra ( Incharge-DMC)
+Dr.Amit Kamra introduced the (DMC) ,which manages the college's social media presence,YouTube channel,and official event video editing.Student were encouraged to participate and showcase their creative skills through this platform.

+## ⏲ 10:30 Am - 11:30 Am | 👨‍⚕️ Lecture by Dr.Parminder Singh ( Dean.Student Welfare )
+Dr. Parminder Singh discussed various welfare intiative like scholarships,mental health resources,mentoeship programs,and student support system available on campus.

+## ⏲ 11:30 Am - 12:30 Pm | 👨‍⚕️ Lecture by Dr.Randhir Singh ( Conduct of Examination )
+Dr.Randhir Singh explained internal and external exam procedures,academic intedrity,and rules related to unfair means.Emphasis was laid on discpline and transparency during assessments.

+## ⏲ 12:30 Pm - 01:30 Pm | ☕ Refreshment break
+Student were given a one-hours break after auditorium lectures.

+## ⏲ 01:30 Pm to 02:30 Pm | Mathematics lecture by Prof.Rajbir kaur
+Introducting lecture on basic concepts of engineering mathematics.Emphasis on logical thinking and problem-solving.

+## ⏲ 02:30 Pm - 03:30 Pm | English lecture
+Basic communication skills and grammar topics were discussed.Students were encouraged to participate actively.

+ ✍**Prepared by Harmanpreet kaur**

+B.Tech( CSE )